MFFLM

 The MFFLM is a three-module exam.
 It consists of:

-- a Part 1 written exam, which is online;
+• a Part 1 written exam, which has 150 best-of-five multiple-choice questions and is online;

-- a Part 2 short-answer-question (SAQ) written exam, also online;
+• a Part 2 short-answer-question (SAQ) written exam, with eight questions, also online;

-- and a Part 2 clinical (GFM and SOM) or practical (MLM) exam; some of the stations are expected to be online.
+• and a Part 2 clinical (GFM or SOM, 11 or 14 stations) or practical (MLM, with eight stations) exam; most stations are online.

 Further information about each of the modules can be found below, under Regulations, guidelines and syllabus.